 The Ages have shown what controlled breathing exercises or exercises influenced by breathing patterns can do for a human body.
 The ancient philosophy is ever useable, as modern scientists look to the past for answers.
 What our heritage brings is invaluable knowledge, because sometimes no research or study can give us the answers.

-These gems of culture are found within indigenous tribes, our grandparents, countries, whose ancestry dates back to thousands to BC.
-Learning Tai Chi a decade ago… at a mall in Hawaii, amongst a group of seniors, the octogenarians, nonagenarians helped me understand that these exercises are based on principles and philosophies of life.
-It is way of living, like the yoga classes we had to attend growing up school in Eastern India.
-It was a part of curriculum, a something of sorts to shape us the future into better humans.
-These profound traditions have multiple purposes and appreciating without distorting their names is what seniors, our elderly in the world are signaling to the western societies.
+These gems of culture are found within indigenous tribes, our grandparents, countries, whose ancestry dates back to thousands of years BC.
+Learning Tai Chi a decade ago at a mall in Hawaii, I was among a group of seniors.
+The octogenarians and nonagenarians helped me understand that these exercises are based on principles and moreover, philosophies of life.

 Here are a few places for seniors to learn, watch, attend, or commit to ancient breathing exercises: